WolfSecV1/ProLancer/README.md

 ./Lancer
 ```

 Or simply run the batchfile if you are running windows.
-(Qt 6.9.1 is required to build.)
+(Qt 6.9.1 is required to build.
+You also may need to manually specify your Qt installation path as mine is different.)